 Note: The hiking trail to the north of Highway 61 follows a section of where the rail line used to operate.

-On Highway 61 around mile marker 43 (about 18 miles north of Two Harbors), look for the Split Rock River pullout/parking lot.
+On Highway 61 around mile marker 43, look for the Split Rock River pullout/parking lot.
 The pilings can be found at the mouth of the river.